jayjasmine/web-form/README.md

 ## Confirm how icons chosen for each input are relevant to the type of input being sought.

 - Name: Pen icon to depict writing input
 - Email: Envelope icon to depict email input area
 - Age: Calendar Icon to show relevance to birthday/age
-- Comments: Pen icon to depict writing inpiut
+- Comments: Pen icon to depict writing inpit

 ## What is it that you are trying to convey in the logo design created